-The city's Public Works Department is geared up for the 2016–2017 winter season with its snow and ice-control program.
+The city's Public Works Department is geared up for the 2017-2018 winter season with its snow and ice-control program.
 During a snow storm, the goal is to clear Priority 1 streets first.
 Once all Priority 1 streets are considered passable, crews begin plowing and de-icing Priority 2 streets.
-Starting in 2017, if Littleton receives six or more inches of snow, crews will plow down the center of residential streets when all Priority 1 and Priority 2 streets are clear.
+If Littleton receives six or more inches of snow, crews will plow down the center of residential streets when all Priority 1 and Priority 2 streets are clear.

 The city's preparedness includes:

 - 7 snowplow/sanders and one reserve truck;

 - A large motor grader, one front-end loader and two backhoes for cutting ice and significant snow accumulations;

 - GPS NAV systems in all trucks to assist drivers on Priority 1 and Priority 2 routes;

 - 2,000 tons of Ice Slicer, 10,000 gallons of magnesium chloride (MgCl2);